 Kyle Moore (Ross Lynch), a California dude with a typical beach-blonde surfer hair, is the new student in his Connecticut high school.
 High school is tough, family life is tough.
 It’s hard enough to survive the hostile new school; what more would it take for him to fit in?

-The solution to his teenage problems is the U-niverse app, where Kyle uses to get the girl of his dreams (Olivia Holt), a Julia Styles-Mandy Moore hybrid, and save himself from the evil hockey jock (Gregg Sulkin) and an overly jealous gay guy (Markian Tarasiuk).
+The solution to his teenage problems is the U-niverse app, which Kyle uses to get the girl of his dreams (Olivia Holt), a Julia Styles-Mandy Moore hybrid, and save himself from the evil hockey jock (Gregg Sulkin) and an overly jealous gay guy (Markian Tarasiuk).

 Directed by Scott Speer and written by Jason Filardi (“17 Again”), “Status Update” is predictable; you’ve seen this high school comedy plot a thousand times, including the “be careful what you wish for” shtick.
 But the shallow, recycled entertainment works because of the witty screenplay and the likeable and hilarious characters (especially the adults in the film).